ahakla/elrond-nodes/README.md

 # elrond-nodes

-This repository enables you to install/update one or multiple Elrond nodes on Ubuntu 18.04.
+This repository enables you to install/update, and monitor one or multiple Elrond nodes on Ubuntu 18.04.
 For a Medium post about how to use this repository, see https://medium.com/@haklander/run-and-maintain-one-or-multiple-elrond-nodes-in-ubuntu-18-04-5f5c9658e580